Disappearance of Jamie Fraley: Investigation

-After Fraley missed an important appointment the next day, her family went to her apartment on Lowell-Bethesda Road to see if she was alright.
-They did not find her there.
-The door was locked; inside they found her wallet, purse, keys, and identification, but not her cell phone.
+Fraley had a Social Security Administration appointment the following day, but missed it.
+Her healthcare provider arrived to pick her up, but was unable to get an answer at the door and the apartment was locked.
+The healthcare worker called Fraley's mother, who then called the police to perform a welfare check.
+They found no evidence of forced entry or a struggle and Jamie was not in the apartment.
+Her family later arrived at the apartment and found her wallet, purse, keys, and identification, but not her cell phone.
 Nothing else was missing.
 There were no signs of a struggle, so they concluded she had left willingly, wherever she had gone.
 Unable to locate her, they called police and reported her missing.

 Gaston County police launched a major investigation, putting all its investigators on the case, with three of them devoted to it full-time, and requesting assistance from both the state's Bureau of Investigation and the FBI.
 "I have never seen a missing person case worked this thoroughly", said Christie Rhoney, the chief detective.
 Two days after Fraley's disappearance, utility workers discovered her phone at an intersection roughly a mile (1.6 km) from her apartment.

 By the time the phone was turned over to the police, too many people had handled it for any usable evidence, such as fingerprints, to be gained from the exterior.
 Searching through its call records, police found that several calls had been made at 4:30 a.m.
 However, they turned out to be from the list of calls Fraley had dialed earlier and were not connected to the disappearance.
 A call had been made to the phone at 5 a.m., but it could not be determined who it was from.